 - SOC280 Sport in American Society

-- HFW313 History and Philosophy of Physical Education and Sports
+- HFW313 History and Philosophy of Sport and Physical Activity

 - NAT321 Community and Public Health

 - HFW415 and HFW415L Advanced Strength and Conditioning + Lab

 - HFW413 Sociological and Psychological Aspects of Physical Activity

 - HCA474 Social Aspects of Aging